Hijrah

-The Hijrah (Note: الهجرة, originally 'a severing of ties of kinship or association'), (الهجرة) also Hegira (from Medieval Latin), was the journey the Islamic prophet Muhammad and his followers took from Mecca to Medina.
+The Hijrah, (Note: الهجرة, originally 'a severing of ties of kinship or association') (الهجرة) also Hegira (from Medieval Latin), was the journey the Islamic prophet Muhammad and his followers took from Mecca to Medina.
 The year in which the Hijrah took place is also identified as the epoch of the Lunar Hijri (Note: commonly known in the West as 'the' Islamic calendar, though both calendars are used by Muslims.) and Solar Hijri calendars; its date equates to 16 July 622 in the Julian calendar.
 (Note: 1 Muharram of the new fixed calendar corresponded to Friday, 16 July 622 CE, the equivalent civil tabular date (same daylight period) in the Julian calendar.
 The Islamic day began at the preceding sunset on the evening of 15 July.
 This Julian date (16 July) was determined by medieval Muslim astronomers by projecting back in time their own tabular Islamic calendar, which had alternating 30- and 29-day months in each lunar year plus eleven leap days every 30 years.
 For example, al-Biruni mentioned this Julian date in the year 1000 CE.
 Although not used by either medieval Muslim astronomers or modern scholars to determine the Islamic epoch, the thin crescent moon would have also first become visible (assuming clouds did not obscure it) shortly after the preceding sunset on the evening of 15 July, 1.5 days after the associated dark moon (astronomical new moon) on the morning of 14 July.)

 Early in Muhammad's preaching of Islam, his followers only included his close friends and relatives.
-Most of his tribesmen, the Quraysh, however, were indifferent to his activities, as they did not appear to be particularly interested in devotional meetings, and accordingly, Muhammad did not encounter any serious opposition from them; that was the case until he began to challenge their beliefs, which caused tensions to arise.
+Following the spread of his religion, Muhammad and his small faction of Muslims then faced several challenges including a boycott of Muhammad's clan, torture, killing, and other forms of religious persecution by the Meccans.
+Toward the end of the decade of the 610s CE, Abu Talib, Muhammad's uncle, who supported him amidst the leaders of Mecca, died.
+Finally, the leaders of Mecca ordered the assassination of Muhammad, which was to be executed by 11 men with swords.

 In May 622, after having convened twice with members of the Medinan tribes of Aws and Khazraj at al-'Aqabah near Mina, Muhammad secretly left his home in Mecca to emigrate to their city, along with his friend, father-in-law and companion Abu Bakr.